 So, Good Friday is coming up and you are learning more about the "Stations of the Cross."
 Maybe you're looking for ways to engage your church, or even your own devotional time, as Lent comes to its pinnacle on Good Friday.

 The "Stations of the Cross" or the "Way of the Cross" has been the Christian Church's answer to this for millennia.
 So here's the 4-1-1 on this ancient contemplative art form, plus some free resources to help you and your peeps experience its power too.
-Download free stations of the cross here:
+Download free stations of the cross here.
+And see the contemplative coloring book box set below (purchase it here.)

 There are 14 Stations of the Cross